-Meghan Markle’s Pregnancy Is Happening on Her Terms — And This Has Life-Saving Lessons for Pregnant Women With Chronic Illness
+Meghan Markle's Tips for Pregnant Women With Chronic Illness

 Pregnant with a thyroid condition?
 Or diabetes?
 Not advocating for yourself during those nine months can have devastating consequences.
 And your doctor can often make the problem worse.
 Here’s everything you need to know.

 Thanks to the speed of social media, it’s practically old news that Meghan Markle, the Duchess of Sussex, is breaking royal tradition to give birth her way this spring.
 That includes using her own female health care team and a doula, and possibly delivering at home instead of in the Lindo Wing at St. Mary’s Hospital in London.
 In the past, two male gynecologists have delivered British royal babies at the hospital, a custom followed by, among others, Princess Diana and Kate Middleton, Duchess of Cambridge.